matthewJamesAbbott/NBIT-Project/README.md

 views.py: Implements the core functionality of the web application, including uploading receipts, managing user data, and rendering pages.
 static: Contains static files such as CSS, JavaScript, and image assets.
 templates: Holds HTML templates for rendering dynamic content.
+README.md: This document.
-README.md: Provides information about the project and its components (you're currently reading it!). requirements.txt: Lists the Python dependencies required for the project. start_server.sh: Shell script for starting the server.
+requirements.txt: Lists the Python dependencies required for the project. start_server.sh: Shell script for starting the flask server.

 Functionality